kmokstad/dTHOR-OSP/README.md

-# dTHOR-OSP
+# Optimal sensor placement (OSP)

-Calculation of optimal sensor placements from a FE solution
+This python module can be used for calculating the optimal sensor placement based on sampled FE solution data.